evoila/osb-checker-kotlin/docs/ProvisionTests.md

 The tests created in this class depends upon the catalog.
 This means that a valid catalog is required for this test to generate useful debugging information.
 It is highly recommended to ensure the Catalog Test Class runs successfully, before using this test class.

-At the beginning of a test the catalog is fetched.
+At the beginning of a test, the catalog is fetched.
 The checker then runs the following tests based upon the provided information:

 - Synchronous Test run
     - Runs a valid provision without query parameter `accepts_incomplete=true` and verifies if the response is correct according to [spec](https://github.com/openservicebrokerapi/servicebroker/blob/v2.15/spec.md#synchronous-and-asynchronous-operations)